A number of different agencies have a role in food safety and environmental health services in Ireland and throughout the European Union (EU).

 Environmental Health Officers are employed by the HSE and implement national and EU laws on food safety and hygiene.
 They sometimes provide services for the local authorities as well.
 Among their responsibilities in the food safety area are:

-Environmental Health Officers have other public health and environmental functions, including pest control, monitoring of temporary dwellings, inspection of public buildings such as schools and places of entertainment and industrial hygiene.
+Environmental Health Officers have other public health and environmental functions, including pest control, monitoring of temporary dwellings, and inspection of public buildings such as schools and places of entertainment.

-Individuals may contact Environmental Health Officers to complain about such matters as hygiene in food premises or water quality.
-In certain circumstances, the Environmental Health Officer may provide a service to an individual to deal with pests.
+Individuals may contact Environmental Health Officers to complain about matters such as hygiene in food premises or water quality.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.